Skip to main content

 • Session starts → your setup script runs

-Why this matters: You can tell Claude "always format code after editing"—but it might forget.
-A hook guarantees it happens every time, because it's your code running automatically, not Claude choosing to run it.
+Why this matters: You can tell Claude or OpenCode "always format code after editing": but the agent might forget.
+A hook guarantees it happens every time, because it's your code running automatically, not the agent choosing to run it.

 Why Hooks?